 All decisions to halt the progression of any PA student are made by the program director.

-While all matriculants are expected to finish the program with their class, in order to accommodate unforeseen circumstances, matriculants have a total of 36 months to complete the program beginning the first day of the class.
-Any student requiring more than 36 months will either be recessed (generally through the leave of absence policy) or dismissed depending on the circumstances.
+While all matriculants are expected to finish the program with their class, to accommodate unforeseen circumstances, matriculants are allotted a total of 36 months to complete the program beginning the first day of the class.
+Any student requiring more than 36 months will either be recessed through the leave of absence policy or dismissed, depending on the circumstances.
 Students recessed to the beginning of the program have their timeline restart on the first day of classes.

-In order to walk with the graduating class, students must have submitted their graduation application and be within three months of their actual graduation date.
-Students with a delayed graduation will be able to walk with the next graduating class.
+In order to walk with the graduating class, students must have submitted their graduation application and be within 6 credits of the degree conferral date.
+Students with a delayed degree conferral date are eligible to walk in the next graduation ceremony or with the next graduating class

 Defined by ARC-PA as “the loss of a student from the entering cohort, who remains matriculated in the physician assistant program.”
 The SNU PA program offers deceleration through the leave of absence policy only (see policy below).